The planning exemptions introduced in clause 52.07 and clause 52.10 support the Bunyip community impacted by the March 2019 bushfires.

 On this page:

-The Victorian Government has introduced new planning and building rules to help support communities recover and rebuild when impacted by bushfires.
+The Victorian Government has introduced planning and building rules to help support communities recover and rebuild when impacted by bushfires.
 This applies to bushfires after 1 January 2019 and all future bushfires.

 Temporary accommodation for homes and businesses